medo64/Medo/src/Medo.Device/BearBus.md

 ### CommandCode

-`CommandCode` is a 6-bit value specifying the command code of the message.
+`CommandCode` is a 5-bit value specifying the command code of the message.
-Custom codes are between `1` and `30`.
+Custom codes are between `1` and `31`.
+By convention value `31` is used for setup messages.

 Value `0` denotes `System` commands that must be supported and that go against established request/reply convention.
 Their `ReplyRequested` bit will be ignored.
 All these commands should be supported (if possible).

-Value `31` denotes `Status` commands that follow a standard request/reply setup.
-Support for these commands can be omitted.

 ### DataLength